 PANORAMA DES ASSOCIATIONS : diferent associations from Toulouse will present documentaires accompanied by activities and discussions around the subjects they work about (

 SHORT FILM DÉCOUVERTES : Selection of documentary short-films from the current and the previous year, unreleased in Toulouse.

 SHORT-FILM COMPETITION (FICTION, ANIMATION OR EXPERIMENTAL)

 - The Revelation Prize : a jury composed by a member of ACREAMP, Art Cinema Network of the regions Aquitaine, Limousin y Midi-Pyrénnées, and two professionals form Europe and the region, choose the "revelation" short film.
 It will be screened in different theaters in the region during the next edition of Cinélatino, on March 2018.
 This award aims to offer a new window to broadcast films in cinemas and facilitate the encounter with the public.

 - The Courtoujours Prize: a jury made up of university students from Toulouse, in collaboration with the CROUS, gives this award.

-Selection of films (short films and feature films of fiction, animated films, documentaries, and others) adapted to the 6/12 years old.
-To be selected in this category, films must be submitted before November 15th.
+Selection of short and feature films (fiction, animated, documentaries and others) conceived for the 6/12 years old audience.
+To be selected in this out of competition category, films must be submitted before November 12th.

 +33 (0) 561 32 98 83